adopt-liveview/adopt-liveview/priv/pages/2024/04-09-function-component-en_US.md

 author: "Lubien",
 tags: ~w(getting-started),
 section: "Components",
-description: "Reusing code intelligently",
+description: "Reusing code in a smart way",
 previous_page_id: "navigate-to-the-same-route",
 next_page_id: "documenting-components"
 }

 ---

 Reusing code is the key to building a maintainable system.
 In LiveView there is more than one way for you to reuse HEEx code.
-In this and the next classes we will explore functional components for your views and, step by step, understand how they work and their possibilities.
+In the following lessons we will explore functional components for your views and, bit by bit, understand how they work and their possibilities.

 ## Understanding the problem